\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: E tale covering in codimension 1 (1-covering)

-\begin{proof} The proof is the analogue of that proving Proposition~\ref{prop:universale} by replacing ``\ét covering of $X$'' (resp. ``of $X'$\,'') with ``local Galois 1-covering of $X$ centered at $x$'' (resp. ``of $X'$ centered at $x'$\,'').
-Notice that the choice of $x'\in\phi'^{-1}(x)$ is actually irrelevant for the proof working. \end{proof}
+\begin{proof} Reasoning as in the proof of Proposition~\ref{prop:universale}, the choice of a connected component $Y$, of the fiber product $X'\times_X \widehat{X}$, gives a local Galois 1-covering centered at $x$, making commutative a diagram like (\ref{prod-fibrato}).
+Then, the inverse limit pro-representation of $\pet(\widehat{X},\widehat{x})^{(1)}$ given by Proposition~\ref{prop:pi11} ends up the proof. \end{proof}